cheatham1/SoftwareBook/take_a_closer_look.md

 The Configurations folder contains the configuration files.
 The Configuration.py file specifies how an analysis should behave.

+You can look at the code directly here: [Configuration.py](https://github.com/atlas-outreach-data-tools/atlas-outreach-data-tools-framework/blob/master/Configurations/Configuration.py)

 The preconfigured analysis is a top pair analysis called TTbarAnalaysis.
 This can be changed later if you wish to look at another analysis, or just use the -a option.

-The first portion of the configuration file defines the job and looks like this:
+The first portion of the configuration file defines the **Job** and looks like this:

-Look at the code directly here: [Configuration.py](https://github.com/atlas-outreach-data-tools/atlas-outreach-data-tools-framework/blob/master/Configurations/Configuration.py)

      Job = {
          "Batch"           : True,              (switches progress bar on and off, forced to be off when running in parallel mode)